kostadin-t/btp-terraform/units/unit_4/lesson_4/README.md

 ### Applying the change

 You know the drill by now, right?
-We switch into the `learning-terraform-on-sapbtp` directory and do the homework first:
+We switch into the directory `learning-terraform-on-sapbtp/BTP` and do the homework first:

 ```bash
 terraform fmt